eglazkova/ITP_NYU_student_work_web_dev_web_app/README.md

 I am developing this project within the frameworks of 'Designing meaningful interactions', 'Dynamic Web Development', 'Nature of code', and 'Maths for artists' classes at Interactive Telecommunications Program, NYU, and want to have a ready prototype by June, 2020.

+## Basic concept

+One of the possible ways to build the MVP looks as follows — on the landing page people are greeted with an interactive map of diseases and marks of the landfills.
+Below there is an invitation to participate in a survey.
+The user clicks on the survey, and a message pops out: "for the reliability of the entered data and to avoid duplication of information, we suggest that you log in with Google, Facebook (etc), with phone number, with email, or via Telegram (or any messenger).
+Also there is the opportunity not to log in.

 ## What is ready for now (March 22, 2020)

 Current repository is a VERY BASIC, non-final prototype of the project's client-side part.
 For now this is the responsive map of the area around Shatura's landfill site built with [react map gl library](https://uber.github.io/react-map-gl/) and [mapbox](https://www.mapbox.com/).